 While it may be tempting to rub your eyes raw while removing your eye makeup after a long evening, this can cause some serious distress to your lids.
-Ross notes the actual makeup products you use doesn't inherently cause wrinkles, but the application and, even more importantly, the removal of it can be traumatic to this delicate area of the skin.
+Ross notes the actual makeup products you use don't inherently cause wrinkles, but the application and, even more importantly, the removal of it can be traumatic to this delicate area of the skin.
 "Finding a gentle, but effective makeup remover that doesn't strip the eyelid skin of natural oils or require manual scrubbing to be effective is important," she says.
 This makeup remover, as recommended by Ross, melts away makeup with natural fruit acids and oils.

 Do Eyelid Exercises

 The orbicularis oculi are the muscles that wrap around the eyes and are responsible for maintaining our upper and lower eyelids.
 Targeting this area with a tightening exercise might help iron out those folds naturally—think of it like yoga, but for your eyelids.
 To perform, press the Face Ball to the outer corner of the eye (underneath your brow bone) lifting up your skin to encourage that position.
 Then, fiercely blink your eye ten times.
 Work against the tension of your ball, and feel the muscle around your eye get stronger.
 Next, move the ball to the other side and repeat the same exercise.
 Do this four times a week to try to help tighten those muscles.

 Use a Hydrating Eye Serum

 Apply a Collagen-Boosting Eye Cream

-Linkner notes the importance of peptide-boosting ingredients, as they can make a huge difference in stimulating collagen production in this most delicate area.
+Linkner notes the importance of peptide-boosting ingredients, which can make a huge difference in stimulating collagen production in this most delicate area.
 She recommends applying eye cream twice a day—in the morning to create a barrier from all the other actives that touch the facial skin, and at night to rejuvenate.
-This one from Colleen Rothschild features botanicals and peptides to reduce the look of fine lines and wrinkles.
+This one from Colleen Rothschild features botanicals and peptides meant to reduce the look of fine lines and wrinkles.